-Out-of-school suspension has been linked to negative outcomes for students; schools and society (see Fact Sheet on Outcomes of Out-of-School Suspension).
-Suspension from school fails to address students’ underlying concerns and contributes to school failure (APA, 2006).
-In order to reduce the use of suspension, educators must develop evidence-based practices to actively teach and reinforce positive student behavior and to address the underlying reasons for misbehavior.
+Out-of-school suspension has been linked to negative outcomes for students, schools and society (see Fact Sheet on Outcomes of Out-of-School Suspension).
+Suspension from school fails to address students’ underlying needs and contributes to school failure (APA, 2008).
+In order to reduce the use of suspension, educators must implement evidence-based practices to actively teach and reinforce positive student behavior and to address the underlying reasons for misbehavior.
 The programs and practices must be tailored specifically to the needs of the school and in some instances the individual student.

-• Actively engaging staff, students, parents and community partners.
+• Actively engage staff, students, parents/families and community partners (APA, 2008).

 The goal of services at this level is screening and early identification of and intervention for students who need extra support.
-Students who receive these services have engaged in minor to moderate misbehavior or are at-risk of misbehavior.
-Minor misbehavior such as repeated tardies may be an indicator of risk.
-Specific services must be tailored to each student’s needs.
+Students who receive these services have engaged in minor to moderate misbehavior or are at-risk of misbehavior (Anderson & Bormeier, 2010).
+Repeated tardiness is a common minor misbehavior that may indicate risk.
+Supports must be appropriately aligned with the underlying cause of misbehavior.
+They may be provided in a small group setting.
 Monitoring at-risk students’ academic and behavioral progress is crucial in order to identify warning signs of problems and adjust services accordingly.
+Services often focus on specific skill instruction, practice, and feedback.
 Other practices may include:

-• Select targeted, evidence-based instruction to build skills.
+• Select targeted, evidence-based instruction to build social, coping, and/or academic skills (Anderson & Borgmeier, 2010).

-• Reconnecting students positively with the school and staff.
+• Reconnecting students positively with staff, students, and school activities (APA, 2008).

 • Behavior contracts that reinforce positive behavior.